deeg454/resume-maker/README.md

+# Description
+I made a simple little resume generator using React and Tailwind.
+Currently you can only see a preview of what your resume would look like ill add an export feature eventually.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.